saymrwulf/llm-playground/notes.md

-2023-12-25T04:33:00 - Implementing approach from a new paper read last night (llm-playground) 2024-01-19T03:47:00 - Minor doc updates: linking to article on quantization (llm-playground) 2024-01-19T07:45:00 - Minor doc updates: linking to article on quantization (llm-playground)
+2023-12-25T04:33:00 - Implementing approach from a new paper read last night (llm-playground) 2024-01-19T03:47:00 - Minor doc updates: linking to article on quantization (llm-playground) 2024-01-19T07:45:00 - Minor doc updates: linking to article on quantization (llm-playground) 2024-01-19T22:20:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)